-The Centre's core faculty consists of 9 academics and researchers, including a former Canada Research Chair and a number of other internationally recognized scholars in the field of distance education.
+The Centre's core faculty consists of 9 academics and researchers, including a UNESCO/COL Research Chair in Open Educational Resources (OER) and a number of other internationally recognized scholars in the field of distance education.
 The Centre is also home to the Canadian Institute of Distance Education Research (CIDER), which publishes the online journal, The International Review of Research in Open and Distance Learning (IRRODL).

 All Centre for Distance Education programs offer a number of benefits: